Tychius

 Distribution

 Widespread across Palearctic, Afrotropical, Nearctic, and Oriental regions.
 Palearctic: approximately 240 .
 Afrotropical: 45 species, concentrated in South Africa.
-North America: fauna plus European species including T. picirostris (widespread), T. stephensi (widespread), T. cuprifer (Maryland only), and T. meliloti (scattered localities in Saskatchewan, Manitoba, Ontario, Quebec, Canada).
+North America: native fauna plus introduced European species including T. picirostris (widespread), T. stephensi (widespread), T. cuprifer (Maryland only), and T. meliloti (scattered localities in Saskatchewan, Manitoba, Ontario, Quebec, Canada).
 China: 35 reported.
 Circum-Mediterranean region for species formerly placed in Apeltarius.

 Diet